 Weight management

-With the term ‘obesity’, we characterise an abnormal or excessive accumulation of body fat, which constitutes a great threat to health.
+With the term ‘obesity’, we characterize an abnormal or excessive accumulation of body fat, which constitutes a great threat to health.
 Obesity is a very serious health problem rather than a problem of appearance.
-Obesity, and more specifically the central type of obesity, which is characterised by excess fatty tissue around the abdominal region, is associated with an increased risk of developing diabetes and cardiovascular disease, and perhaps even ‘the metabolic syndrome’.
+Obesity, and more specifically the central type of obesity, which is characterized by excess fatty tissue around the abdominal region, is associated with an increased risk of developing diabetes and cardiovascular disease, and perhaps even ‘the metabolic syndrome’.

 There are different causes for the development of obesity, which are related to genetics, human biology, hormones and environmental factors.
 An imbalance between energy intake and energy expenditure is consider the most important.
 When we consume more calories than we expend for our daily needs (basal metabolic rate, thermogenic processes and activity), this extra energy is stored in the body, mainly as fat stored in fat tissue, in order to be used later as an energy fuel.
 Therefore, apart from the quality of the diet and the proportion of fat, protein and carbohydrates, the total quantity of energy intake and energy consumed is most important for the energy balance of the body.